cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ![Feedback by @DenkFlowRR CC-BY](sketchnotes/feedback.png){#mid .center height=400}

-A very important function of the circle is to get feedback on your goals and sketch notes and to give feedback to the others.
+A very important function of the circle is to get feedback on your goals and Sketchnotes and to give feedback to the others.
 To help you understand each other better, take a moment to talk about your idea of constructive feedback.
 This includes the question "Why do you visualise? and the principle "Compare yourself with yourself".

 **Further information:**